mny-ais/AISProject/README.md

 ## Usage
 ### Command-Line
-To use the our network, run the following command in command line:
+To use our network, run the following command in a command line interpreter:
 ```bash
 python src/main.py [weight_path] -e
 ```